KlausPopp/Moddy/docs/quick_start.rst

 	* The black arrows are messages
 	* The blue arrows are timer expiration events
-  	* The orange boxes are visualized "states" or "activities" that were generated by the model via :meth:`~.simPart.setStateIndicator`.
+  	* The orange boxes are visualized "states" or "activities" that were generated by the model via :meth:`~.SimPart.set_state_indicator`.
-	* The red messages are annotations that were generated by the model via :meth:`~.simPart.addAnnotation`
+	* The red messages are annotations that were generated by the model via :meth:`~.SimPart.annotation`